 The new, 2019 edition is out!

 The Future is a moving target.
-Before you dig in to the insight given here, know that we made a new, super updated, latest version with all the new email marketing predictions for 2018.
-There are some great insights below of course, but be sure to check out what the lastest highlights are of what’s happening right now in email and marketing automation.
+So know that we made a newer, super updated, latest version with all the new 2019 email marketing predictions.
+There are some great insights below, but be sure to check out what the lastest highlights are of what’s happening right now in email and marketing automation.

 Industry experts on the future of email marketing and marketing automation